Are you looking for an easy postpartum diet plan you can follow that isn’t overly restrictive?

 An Easy Postpartum Diet You Can Follow

-So now let’s go over a simple diet you can follow.
+So now let’s go over the postpartum nutrition diet plan.
 There are only 5 rules you have to follow.

 Here are the rules.

-1. You must eat at least 2 servings of whole grains per day
+1. You must eat at least two servings of whole grains per day

 Carbohydrates are the macronutrient for energy.
 This is the food group that will keep you going, throughout the day.